AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 ### Links

-When you send a report from `Workfront` to PDF or Excel format, any working links that exist in the original document remain live in the sent file.
-Links can point to any object in `Workfront` that supports linking.
+When you send a report from Workfront to&nbsp;PDF or Excel format, any working&nbsp;links that exist in the original document remain live in the sent file.
+Links can point to any object in Workfront that supports linking.

 The name of the report in the email message is also a link.